 Here’s an example of how to implement these exercises:

-• Strengthening Exercise: After a few hours of painting, take a break and stretch your hand by extending your fingers wide and then bringing them together again.
+• Strengthening Exercise: After an hour of painting, take a break and stretch your hand by extending your fingers wide and then bringing them together again.
 This can prevent stiffness and reduce the risk of hand injuries over time.

 Conclusion: Sustaining Your Art Practice